RobertZetterlund/intro-to-ai/assignment8/report.md

 - Value iteration will find the optimal action in each state (optimal policy).
 This means that by following the optimal policy we can easily get the optimal path from any state to the goal node.
 A\* will only find the optimal path from a single start node (and the nodes included in the optimal path).

-- We do not need to find a admissable heuristic function to use value iteration.
+- We do not need to find an admissable heuristic function to use value iteration.

 Disadvantages